microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 ### [Styles](https://www.fast.design/docs/fast-element/leveraging-css#basic-styles)

-`FASTElement` provides a css tagged template helper to allow creating and re-using CSS.
+`FASTElement` provides a css tagged template helper that allows for the creation of `ElementStyles`.

-Using the css helper, we're able to create `ElementStyles`.
-We configure this with the element through the styles option of the decorator.

 Adding CSS to a `FASTElement`: